storyblok/storyblok-svelte/README.md

 ### Working with a Component Library

 When working with a component library, create an alias pointing '@storyblok/svelte' to './node_modules/@storyblok/svelte'.
-This will ensure the imported module will use the local version of storyblok.
+This will ensure the imported module will use the local version of Storyblok SDK.
 In your `vite.config.js`, include:

 ```js
 import { sveltekit } from "@sveltejs/kit/vite";